 Sponsored by the Ohio EPA through the Great Lakes Restoration Initiative (GLRI), the Black River AOC Advisory Committee (BRAC) assists with funding requests and project designation along the lower six miles of the Black River watershed, extending from Elyria through Sheffield Village and Lorain, before emptying into Lake Erie.
-While removing the river's label of "Area of Concern" (AOC) is the number one priority, the committee also strives to provide community awareness and create public involvement.
-With an anticipated de-listing date of 2021, the committee's current focus is on project completion, Beneficial Use Impairment (BUI) removal documentation, and community inclusion.
+While removing the river's "Area of Concern" (AOC) label is the number one priority, the committee also strives to provide community awareness and create public involvement.
+With all management action projects established, the committee's current focus is on project oversight, data collection, removal of the Beneficial Use Impairments (BUIs), and community inclusion.